usdot-jpo-ode/wzdx/spec-content/enumerated-types/LaneType.md

 Value | Description
 --- | ---
 `general` | The most generic lane type, intended to be used for general purpose travel lanes.
-`right-turning-lane` | A lane where right turns are permissible `left-turning-lane`| A lane where left turns are permissible `right-exit-lane` | A lane with an egress on the right `left-exit-lane` | A lane with an egress on the left `left-exit-ramp`| An exit ramp with an egress on the left in the direction of flow at an interchange
+`right-exit-lane` | A lane with an egress on the right `left-exit-lane` | A lane with an egress on the left `left-exit-ramp`| An exit ramp with an egress on the left in the direction of flow at an interchange